 - By road – The Big Banyan Tree is around 28 kilometres from the Bangalore city and takes close to 40 minutes to reach by road.
-The best and convenient way to reach the Big Banyan tree is by riding the bike or driving.
-The route is on the Mysore Road.
+The best and convenient way to reach the Big Banyan tree is by riding a bike or driving a car.
+The route is towards Mysore and takes a deviation from Mysore Road.

 - Public transport – There are two ways to reach the Big Banyan Tree:

-- One way is to take a bus from Majestic to Kengeri and then catch another bus from Kengeri to the Big Banyan tree.
+- One way is to take a bus from Majestic bus stop in Bangalore to Kengeri and then catch another bus from Kengeri to the Big Banyan tree.
 The distance between Kengeri and the Big Banyan Tree is around 8 kilometres.

-- Second way is to take a direct bus from K.R.
-Market to the Big Banyan Tree.
+- The other way is to take a direct bus from K.R.
+Market in Bangalore to the Big Banyan Tree.

-- Ensure to check the bus timings for a return journey as well so you are prepared.
+- Ensure to check the bus timings for a return journey as well so you are prepared for the return journey.

 - Only cash payments are accepted for bus fares.
-Always carry the exact amount of change.
+Always carry the exact amount of money.